 How does 4 Paws for Ability meet the needs of children with seizures?

-It means training a dog that is unique in what it does for each child.
+4 Paws trains seizure assistance dogs that are unique for each child.
 Most agencies will not work with children, especially very young children.
 At 4 Paws, we have no minimum age requirement and believe fully in early intervention.

-Most of the calls 4 Paws take on a daily basis, in regard to Seizure Assistance Dogs, are from the parents of children who have seizures.
-This led us to develop a program geared toward the placement of dogs trained to provide a level of emotional support above and beyond what could be achieved with the addition of a family pet as well as training the dog to alert parents to seizures when they occur of not even beforehand.
+Most of the calls 4 Paws receives on a daily basis are in regard to Seizure Assistance Dogs are from the parents of children who have seizures.
+This led us to develop a program geared toward the placement of service dogs trained to provide a level of emotional support above and beyond what could be achieved with the addition of a family pet as well as training the dog to alert parents to seizures when they occur, if not even beforehand.
 We have an 80% success rate in our placements.

-While children are not mature enough to participate in the intensive training process needed for the successful placement of the Seizure Response Dog (which is what the agencies that do not place with children train), the parents can use a Seizure Assistance Dog as a tool in helping keep their child safe and the benefits of having a dog as a companion and friend are priceless.
+While children are not mature enough to participate in the intensive training process needed for the successful placement of a Seizure Response Dog (agencies that place service dogs with adults typically train Seizure Response Dogs), parents of children with seizures can use a Seizure Assistance Dog as a tool in helping keep their child safe and the benefits of having a dog as a companion and friend are priceless.

 The Seizure Service Dog can do the following:

 - Provide a measure of comfort for the child

 - Provide a distraction during unpleasant medical procedures, such as blood tests